Principal Investigator

 Ayoub Belhadji www

-I am interested in problems that lie at the intersection of applied mathematics, signal processing, and machine learning.
-Currently, I am researching new representations of sets and probability measures, with a focus on their application in the field of optimal experimental design.
+I am interested in problems at the intersection of applied mathematics, signal processing, and machine learning.
+Currently, I research representations of sets and probability measures with applications in optimal experimental design.
 I completed my Ph.D. in theoretical signal processing and machine learning at Centrale Lille, under Pierre Chainais and Rémi Bardenet.
-My work includes subset selection problems, quadrature rules and interpolation methods using determinantal point processes.
+My work includes subset selection, quadrature and interpolation methods using determinantal point processes.
 Before joining MIT, I collaborated with Rémi Gribonval on compressive learning using sketching methods at ENS de Lyon.
 In my free time, I enjoy reading, traveling, and playing tennis.

 Matt Levine www